Return to Home Page

 Bad?
 Choose a lesser good. (p.
 52-53).
 Is it possible to choose

 III.
 What makes the will turn from the immutable to the mutable good? p.53

 B. ‘That which is nothing cannot be known.'
 A ‘defective' cause.

 C. A question: Does this mean that the choice is literally and absolutely uncaused and totally inexplicable, or does it mean that the will is somehow ‘drawn' down?
 The former would imply indeterminism.
 The latter would imply compatibilism.

 IV.
 Yes, but why does the choice for evil occur? p.53 (Note that Evodius doesn't think the question has been answered.)

-A. Is the movement necessary?
+A. Is the movement "natural and necessary"?
 Like that of a stone if I drop it?
 Here "natural" means an aspect of the nature or essence of the thing.
 Natural and Necessary = not voluntary.